 Most people trying to use the network will only know about the side of the fork that they heard announced first, so that's the one they'll be mining blocks for and sending transactions on.
 The "real" fork is determined by majority rules, so the unlucky minority who heard the wrong block announcement will have their transactions undone and will lose their mining rewards.

 There's always a chance of this happening, but the risk gets much higher with oversized blocks.
+This is because the risk is directly proportionate to how long it takes for blocks to propagate through the network, and larger blocks simply take a lot longer.

 Bitcoin SV has accidentally forked multiple times.
 Fortunately, its mining is centralised under nChain and other Craig Wright affiliates, such as CoinGeek, which makes it easier to reorganise the network following accidental forks.